ciarantr/ciaran-io/README.md

 # ✨ Engineering Concepts into Code: Turning Big Ideas into Digital Reality

-Hello! 👋 I'm Ciaran, a versatile Full-Stack Developer embarking on an enriching academic journey in Computer Systems Management at Technological University Dublin.
+Hello! 👋 I'm Ciaran, a versatile Full-Stack Developer embarking on an enriching academic journey in Information Systems and Information Technology at Technological University Dublin.
 My solid foundation in full-stack web development was carefully built at Code Institute, equipping me with a wide spectrum of technical skills.

 Previously, I fine-tuned my business management acumen while managing a successful health food store - an experience that instilled in me strong problem-solving capabilities, tenacity, and a command of operational intricacies.
 As I dive deeper into the world of coding and system management, I'm excited to leverage this unique blend of technical proficiency and business acumen to deliver solutions that are efficient, user-friendly, and optimized for business success.